BunsDev/ragna-chat/README.md

 - [ ] Fix the react hook related typing errors in components
 - [ ] Fix the resend api code
+- [ ] Decide on cloudflare workers and finalise a dev plan

 ## Tech Stack